Scoring in association football: Attribution of goals

 The Laws make no mention of attributing goals to individual players.
 Nevertheless, goals are almost always attributed to individuals, that player being the one who provided the final action causing the goal to be scored.
 Generally, this is the last player to touch the ball, notwithstanding inconsequential deflections such as failed attempts at a save.
 Should a player cause a goal to be scored against their own team, the goal is recorded as an own goal.

 The authority on attributing goals varies between competitions.
 The Premier League in England has a dedicated Dubious Goals Committee for resolving attribution disputes.

 For an individual player, scoring multiple goals in a game is considered a notable achievement.
 In association football, a hat-trick refers to the uncommon feat of scoring three goals in a single game.
 Awards exist for individual players who score the most goals in some competitions, such awards are often called the "Golden Boot".

+While prose match reports have long mentioned when one player contributes to an attack which leads to a goal scored by another, it is only since the 1990s that statistics for such "assists" have been commonly tracked.